-This week we appeared on a BBC radio station talking about the single use plastic (and other) waste generated by Halloween every year.
+This time last year we appeared on a local BBC radio station talking about the environmental impact of Halloween.

-Here are our tips for a plastic free and more environmentally friendly Halloween…
+Here are a few tips for a more environmentally friendly Halloween…

 Trick or retreat?